 Lastly, I’ll give a list of suggested evidence that will hopefully just get you thinking about what relevant information you might want to share and what potential documents to submit.
 These lists are based on my own submission and the extensive research I did in preparation, reading dozens of checklists written by other 820/801 “survivors” and by Home Affairs.
 It’s extremely unlikely that you’ll have everything on this list (we definitely didn’t, even after 5 years), but you don’t need more than a few good pieces of evidence to really tell your story.

 1 | Financial aspects of the relationship

-- A statement from either you or your partner describing your shared financial responsibility.
+A statement from either you or your partner describing your shared financial responsibility.
 This should function to guide your CO through the rest of this section’s evidence and fill in information that can’t be gleaned from any documents (e.g. how you supported your partner when they were unemployed, how you divide costs while travelling together, etc.).
-Many people also have the partner who did not write this letter sign an additional stat dec saying something to the effect of “I have read the statement made by my partner, and I confirm all information to be true and accurate”, but we did not do this.

-- A statement from a joint bank account, showing both names and the date the account was opened or even a transaction history to prove regular use.
+A statement from a joint bank account, showing both names and the date the account was opened or even a transaction history to prove regular use (although we hardly use ours and it wasn’t ever questioned).
 This is also useful for establishing information about the “nature of the household”.

 2 | Nature of the household

 The purpose of this section is really just to show how you and your partner fulfil the requirement of cohabitation and how your joint household functions.
 This can be through a jointly-signed lease agreement, your division of cleaning and cooking, your shared bedroom, etc.

 I personally found that this section had a lot less evidence than other sections of our application (how do you prove who does the cleaning?!), but as long as you can concretely establish a shared residence with a lease agreement, I think it’s safe to include most of the other required information in a statement.